Selby Town F.C.

 Selby Town Football Club is an English football club based in Selby, North Yorkshire, founded in 1919.
 They play in the Northern Counties East League Division One.
-The club's traditional rivals are Goole (with whom they play an annual match, for the right to win the Eric Lawton Cup) and Tadcaster Albion.
+The club's traditional rivals are bigger side Goole (with whom they play an annual match, for the right to win the Eric Lawton Cup) and Tadcaster Albion.

 History

 Soon after the club's formation, in 1920 they were entered into the Yorkshire Football League as a founding member.
 During the 1930s Selby were one of the most successful clubs in the league, winning it three times before the Second World War.

 After the war the club won two more Yorkshire League championships in 1952–53 and 1953–54 where they also reached the FA Cup 1st Round.
 During the 1954–55 season, they reached the Second Round of the FA Cup, the furthest in their history; they were knocked out by Hastings United 2–0.

 The club's record goalscorer is Graham Shepherd who notched up 158 goals between 1963 and 1982.
 They stayed in the Yorkshire League through its entirety.
 In 1982 the League became part of the new Northern Counties East Football League (NCEL), which the Robins were drafted into.
 Selby became champions of the Northern Counties East League Division One in 1995–96 and until 2012 remained in the league they were promoted to; Northern Counties East League Premier Division.
 However the 2011–12 season saw them relegated to the NCEL Division 1.

 Selby Town's modern era has seen them reach the 4th round of the FA Vase in 1995–96, the same year they won the NCEL Division One Title under the management of Barry Walker and Tony Carter.
 In recent seasons the club flourished under the guidance of former Player Bob Lyon, winning the Presidents Cup, Barkston Ash Cup and The Vets over 40s all in 2001.